Walmart to giveaway free Walmart+ memberships to new moms

 BENTONVILLE, Ark.
 (KNWA/KFTA) — Walmart announced it is giving away up to 20,000 free one-year Walmart+ memberships to new moms who give birth during the month of May.
 The membership, valued at $98 each, will be distributed nationwide in hospitals.

-According to a April 24 media release, the Walmart+ membership giveaway is in conjunction with Pampers Hospital Gift Program, which provides a gift bag for patients who have recently delivered a baby.
+According to an April 24 media release, the Walmart+ membership giveaway is in conjunction with Pampers Hospital Gift Program, which provides a gift bag for patients who have recently delivered a baby.

 Walmart+ offers a series of perks and benefits including free delivery from Walmart stores, video streaming with Paramount+, member savings on fuel, and much more.
 To know more about the free Walmart+ membership for new moms, visit here.